 Students want to know that:

-The existing library holdings might contain eBook content which can fulfil your Course reading needs.
-Library staff are available to consult with academics to regarding the use of these existing resources and to ensure we have accessible copies of set textbooks (noting that not all textbooks are available as eBooks).
+Existing library holdings may contain eBook content which can fulfil your Course reading needs.
+Library staff are available to consult with academics regarding the use of these existing resources and to ensure we have accessible copies of set textbooks (noting that not all textbooks are available as eBooks).

 Not all publishers adopt the same approach to licensing or pricing.
 The Library can work with academic staff to explore alternative textbooks which offer increased availability to students.

-A number of our academic staff have engaged with publishers and negotiated better access for their students.
-These are not conversations that publishers will have with libraries, but some are prepared to shift ground when approached by course coordinators.
-In some cases publishers have made eTextbooks available that were previously only available in print.
+Publishers often approach academics directly to negotiate "better access" for students.
+These are not conversations that publishers will have with libraries, as libraries have a cross-institutional, equitable requirement for access which is sometimes at odds with the publishers' commercial goals.
+Some publishers are however, prepared to shift ground when approached by Course Coordinators who align with libraries' perspectives, and in some cases publishers have made eTextbooks available that were previously only available in print.